Mike Colbern: Lawsuit against Major League Baseball

-In 2003 Colbern and over 1,000 players brought a civil rights action against Major League Baseball, claiming they were discriminated against by being denied pensions while a small number of Negro league players were being given this benefit.
-A 2006 Ninth U.S. Circuit Court of Appeals decision ruled in favor of Major League Baseball.
+In 2003, Colbern and over 1,000 players brought a civil rights action against Major League Baseball, claiming they were discriminated against by being denied pensions while a small number of Negro league players were being given this benefit.
+A 2006 decision by the United States Court of Appeals for the Ninth Circuit ruled in favor of Major League Baseball.
 Though he was not the lead plaintiff at the start, attorneys representing the former players chose him to be, mainly because of the years Colbern had already spent researching the issue.
 Pensions was one key issue of the suit, the other was over treatment given to the players by team doctors, mainly their use of cortisone.
-Colbern's post baseball life was a rough one that included brief spells of homelessness and skyrocketing medical bills.
+Colbern's post-baseball life was a rough one that included brief spells of homelessness and skyrocketing medical bills.
 In 2000, Colbern suffered a stroke caused by massively blocked artery.
-As for the ex-negro league stars that got the benefits that he and other did not, Colbern was actually happy that they were getting the benefits, he just wanted the players who played in the later eras to be taken care of as well.
-Though the players lost the court room battle, major league baseball did begin to issue payments to players.
+As for the ex-negro league stars that got the benefits that he and others did not, Colbern claimed he was happy that they were getting the benefits, he just wanted the players who played in the later eras to be taken care of as well.
+Though the players lost the courtroom battle, Major League Baseball did begin to issue payments to players.
 Colbern stated his would cover the cost of the many pills he had to take because of his medical condition.

-Mike Colbern died on March 8, 2019.
 The lawsuit also stated possible malpractice at the hands of team doctors.
 According to that part of the lawsuit, players were injected with cortisone without their consent.
 That part of the suit was settled with Colbern receiving two payments of $1,850.

+Death

+Mike Colbern died on March 8, 2019.